Dar77/website-performance-optimization/README.md

 #### Part 2: optimize frames per second in pizza.html

 Optimize the provided slow running views/pizza.html making changes to views/js/main.js to optimize the **pixels to screen pipeline** until you achieve **60 frames per second** or higher when scrolling the page.
-Also the 'pizza size changer' slider must acheive a resize time of less than 5 ms.
+Also the 'pizza size changer' slider must achieve a resize time of less than 5 ms.
 ___